 16.1.2 Funeral Leave.
 If a death occurs among members of an employee's immediate family (as defined below), the employee will be excused from work, with pay, for three (3) working days in order to attend the funeral and to make other necessary arrangements.
-In the case of an employee's parent, spouse or designated individual, child, or stepchild, five (5) working days will be permitted.
-Because of extenuating circumstances, the Director of Human Resources may grant the bereaved employee additional time charged to the employee's accumulated annual leave or may extend the period of this funeral leave.
+In the case of a parent, parent-in-law, spouse or designated individual, child, or stepchild, five (5) working days will be permitted.
+Because of extenuating circumstances, the Head of Human Resources, or Human Resources' designee, may grant the bereaved employee additional time charged to the employee's accumulated annual leave or may extend the period of this funeral leave.
 An employee will be allowed one (1) day to attend the funeral of an uncle, aunt, nephew, or niece of the employee or employee's spouse.

-Definition of Immediate Family: The immediate family shall be interpreted as including: spouse or designated individual, child, stepchild, father, mother, sister, brother, father-in-law, mother-in-law, stepfather-in-law, stepmother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, grandfather, grandmother, grandfather-in-law, grandmother-in-law, stepfather, stepmother, half brother, half sister, grandchild, and dependent persons (foster children or relatives residing in the home).
+Definition of Immediate Family: The immediate family shall be interpreted as including: spouse or designated individual, child, stepchild, father, mother, sister, brother, father-in-law, mother-in-law, stepfather-in-law, stepmother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, grandfather, grandmother, grandfather-in-law, grandmother-in-law, stepfather, stepmother, half-brother, half-sister, grandchild, and dependent persons (foster children or relatives residing in the home).

 The name of the designated individual must be on file with the Human Resources Department at least six (6) months prior to utilization of such leave.